WWE News: WWE Releases NXT Superstar Who Competed In Mae Young Classic

-Many have been waiting for WWE to bring about their next crop of releases as they usually do a spring cleaning of the roster each year.
+Many have been waiting for WWE to bring about their next crop of releases, as they usually do a spring cleaning of the roster each year.
 While there hasn’t been one in quite some time, there may have been a sign on Saturday that it could end up starting soon.
 While it hasn’t yet been officially announced by WWE, they have come to terms of the release of an NXT superstar and Mae Young Classic competitor Zeda.

 Some fans may not recognize Zeda, whose real name is Julia Ho, but she hasn’t really done a lot since joining the company last year.